 - Provide evidence and specialist advice in order to demonstrate to partners that parents and carers have an essential safeguarding role.

 - Work with parents and partners to disrupt and bring perpetrators to justice.

-- Influence national and local policy and practice to reflect the active safeguarding role of parents and the impact on families of child sexual exploitation.
+- Influence national and local policy and practice to reflect the active safeguarding role of parents and the impact on families of child exploitation.

 - Sustain long term change by training partners in the active role of parents and carers safeguarding their children

-Pace helps parents to understand what is happening to their child and how parents can be the primary agents in helping their child disclose and break away from child sexual exploitation.
+Pace helps parents to understand what is happening to their child and how parents can be the primary agents in helping their child disclose and break away from child exploitation.